open-amt-cloud-toolkit/docs/docs/GetStarted/buildRPC.md

           129 |  ILibSpawnNormalThread((voidfp)(&LME_Thread), module);
           ...
         ```
-2. Copy to the executable to a managed device.
+2. Copy the executable to a managed device.

 3. Confirm a successful build: